M1nxYT/Bot-Template/README.md

 The reload command also demonstrates how to go about making hidden commands.

 # Adding commands to help
-In the help command I have commented code for a misc category, use this to create other categories. (note: commands categories have to match this (case-sensitive) to appear in said category.)
+In the help command I have commented code for a misc category, use this to create other categories.
+Note: commands categories have to match this (case-sensitive) to appear in said category.